jdarek/electron-auth0-login/docs/setup.md

 You must configure an application in Auth0 before users can log into it.
 There are a couple of requirements here:

 1. It must be set up as a 'native' application, not 'machine to machine'
-2. It must have an 'allowed callback URL' of your auth0 domain + `/mobile`

 ## Initialising the library